StewBC/machines/import/a2m/README.md

 Lowes: Same as Text
 HGR: Page 0 = $2000, Page 1 - $4000
 ```
 `Override Yes` allows changing the values above to see non-active modes and pages.
-This is especially useful when looking at how a program draws off-screen if it does page-flipping.  `Override No` restores the hardware view of the display.
+This is especially useful when looking at how a program draws off-screen if it does page-flipping.
+`Override No` restores the hardware view of the display.
 These settings can only be altered when stopped, but stepping or running with `Override On` will keep the override settings.
+### Language Card
+The Language Card section shows the state of the Language Card, whether ROM or RAM is active, which bank, and if writing to RAM is enabled.

 ## Building from source
-If I get a chance, I will rework this section, but for now, you are more or less on your own.
-On Windows I installed SDL2 and SDL_mixer, and I use VS Code with the cmake and cmake tools plugins.
-On Linux (WSL), I installed SDL2 and mixer from source, which had all sorts of dependencies, but that's the only way I got the `find_package` scripts to show up.
-I also use VS Code and plugins on Linux, and I used clang.
-I don't have access to a Mac as I write this, so I am not sure if that will work on a Mac now.
+Currently, building instructions are limited.
+On Windows, install SDL2 and SDL_mixer and use VS Code with CMake plugins.
+On Linux (WSL), SDL2 and mixer were installed from source to access find_package scripts.
+VS Code was used with Clang.
+Mac support is untested.

 ## Something about the code
-In this project, I use the word "class" to describe a typedef struct.
-The main class for the hardware, which consists of several subcomponents like the speaker, smart port, etc., is called APPLE2.
-Additionally, there is a class named VIEWPORT.
-Together, these two classes make up the emulator.
-As described, hardware emulation resides in APPLE2, while drawing (screen rendering), keyboard input, speaker output, and so forth, are all managed by VIEWPORT.
-This includes debugging windows like disassembly, memory view, and more.
-Files related to these components are prefixed with view for easy identification.

-It’s theoretically possible to start multiple APPLE2 instances and connect any one of them to a single VIEWPORT to monitor its status (though I haven’t tested this).
-The APPLE2 class contains a pointer to a VIEWPORT, but the VIEWPORT itself does not retain a pointer back to the APPLE2 instance it is servicing.
-Most API calls accept an APPLE2 instance as the first parameter (I use m for machine, as this setup could theoretically extend to other machines, such as a Commodore 64, though I have no intention of expanding it into a multi-machine emulator).
-The API then queries APPLE2 for the active VIEWPORT.
-If no viewport is active, the call simply returns.

-I aimed to keep the size of the APPLE2 structure minimal.
-For example, the SMARTPORT requires a buffer of 512+4 bytes, which is allocated dynamically rather than included in the structure.
-This design allows for easier backup of the APPLE2 structure (a small structure), enabling potential backward and forward time travel within the emulator by also tracking memory changes—a challenging but theoretically feasible goal.

-The windows' contents are displayed using a dynamic array, allowing for flexible layout and size adjustments without significant rework.
-I started using the Nuklear GUI library for this project, and while there is still much I don’t fully understand, this approach enabled me to get the emulator running quickly without a deep dive into the GUI library.
+In this project, a typedef struct is referred to as a "class."
+The main hardware class, APPLE2, manages hardware subcomponents like the speaker and SmartPort.
+The VIEWPORT class handles rendering, keyboard input, making sounds, and debugging windows.
+Most API calls use an APPLE2 instance as the first parameter (named m for machine).

+The APPLE2 structure is designed to be compact, with dynamic allocation for certain components to support potential "time travel" functionality.

 ## The source files and what they do
 File | Description
 --- | ---